Measuring Complexity at the Requirements Stage: Spectral Metrics as Development Effort Predictors: Discussion

-As acknowledged in Section~\ref{subsec:overall-results}, relationships exist between samples because the same participant performs multiple tasks.
-Although task randomization was employed to mitigate systematic ordering effects, a multi-variable regression considering task order or hierarchical modeling accounting for individual participant effects could provide more precise estimates of the complexity-effort relationship.

-While task randomization was employed to mitigate systematic ordering effects, explicit analysis of order effects was not conducted.
+While task randomization was employed to mitigate systematic ordering effects, individual task sequences were not recorded in the original experimental protocol, precluding inclusion of task order as a covariate.
 The randomization distributes any learning or fatigue effects across conditions rather than eliminating them entirely.
-The experimental design included an untimed practice task with tutorial to reduce initial learning effects \cite{pugliese2018development}, but residual ordering effects may remain.
-Future studies should include task order as a covariate in the analysis or employ counterbalanced designs to quantify and control for these effects more precisely.
+The experimental design included an untimed practice task with tutorial to reduce initial learning effects \cite{pugliese2018development}.
+Because tasks were divided into high- and low-complexity groups and then randomized per participant, any residual temporal drift (learning, fatigue) is orthogonal to the complexity conditions rather than confounded with them.
+Future studies should record individual task sequences and include task order as a covariate or employ counterbalanced designs to quantify these effects more precisely.

-The adequacy of the sample size was assessed through Kolmogorov-Smirnov one-sample tests comparing each task with a normal distribution \cite{pugliese2018development}.
-Results indicate that all tasks except one are normally distributed at a significance level of 0.05, demonstrating that the sample of twenty-three participants is sufficiently large to be representative of the general population under the normal distribution assumption.
-Although hierarchical modeling was not employed, the strength of the observed correlations ($r > 0.95$ for spectral metrics) and the consistency of the pattern across metrics suggest that the underlying relationship between complexity and effort is robust.
-Future work should employ hierarchical linear modeling to provide more precise effect estimates and quantify the proportion of variance attributable to individual differences versus task complexity.
+The adequacy of the sample size was assessed through Kolmogorov--Smirnov one-sample tests comparing each task with a normal distribution \cite{pugliese2018development}.
+Results indicated that all tasks except one were normally distributed at a significance level of 0.05, demonstrating that the sample of twenty-three participants was sufficiently large to be representative of the general population under the normal distribution assumption.